a5hik/ng-sortable/README.md

     $ bower install

 ##### Commands to run:
-    $ grunt build - build the source and generates the min files in dist.
+    $ grunt build - builds the source and generates the min files in dist.
-    $ grunt server - to run a local web server on node.js
+    $ grunt server - runs a local web server on node.js
-    $ grunt test - test the changes.
+    $ grunt test - runs the tests (WIP).
-    $ grunt test:continuous - end to end test.
+    $ grunt test:continuous - end to end test (WIP).

 To access the local server, enter the following URL into your web browser:

     http://localhost:9009/demo/
-By default, it serves the contents of the demo project.

 ##### NG Modules Link: